KorayErkan/tw-portfolio/tutorial/command-line-tutorial.md

 -a----        01/06/2021     11:34          16803 Survey.csv
 </pre>

-Here, we see every file under the current directory except for those with the "*.html" extension.
+Here, we see every file under the current directory except for those with the "`*.html`" extension.

+Finally, we can also specify that we're only looking for directories in our search without specifying their names:

 ## Composing Cmdlets